ottes/lovelace-dwd-pollenprognose-card-ottes/README.md

 ## Installation

-The easiest way to install it is through HACS (Home Assistant Community Store), search for `Pollenprognose Card Ottes` in the Frontend section and install it (or another fork?).
+Not now, maybe future:The easiest way to install it is through HACS (Home Assistant Community Store), search for `Pollenprognose Card Ottes` in the Frontend section and install it (or another fork?).

+For fow: Install this repo as Custom repo and search for `Pollen` on the frontent

-If you are not using HACS, you may download -ottes.js plus the images folder and put it into homeassistant_config_dir/www/community/lovelace-dwd-pollenprognose-card-ottes/ directory.
+If you are NOT using HACS, you may download -ottes.js plus the images folder and put it into homeassistant_config_dir/www/community/lovelace-dwd-pollenprognose-card-ottes/ directory.

 ## Example usage
 Pick the allergens you want to display.